Colorful DIY Photo Gallery Wall

-WOW!
-Y'all have gone crazy (in a good way) for our colorful photo gallery wall that we added to our upstairs hallway.
-I never expect the response I got to it over on Instagram–thank you!
+If you have followed me for any length of time, you know how much I love gallery walls!
+We recently added one to our upstairs hallway and y'all have gone crazy (in a good way) for our colorful photo gallery wall that we added to our upstairs hallway.
+I never expected the response I got to it over on Instagram–thank you!
 And I know many of you have been patiently waiting for the tutorial.
 And today is the day, friends!

-We hadn't made any changes to our upstairs hallway in over 6 years, so we recently gave it a makeover that you can read all about here.
+We hadn't made any changes to our upstairs hallway in over 6 years, so we recently gave our hallway a makeover.
 The biggest impact in the hallway is the addition of this super colorful gallery wall that is highlighted by sconces.
 And y'all have been inundating me with questions about it.
 What colors did I use?
 What frames?
 How did I hang them?

 Alllllllll of those questions are answered for you in this detailed colorful DIY photo gallery wall tutorial video I made for you!
 That's right friends!!!!
 I'm starting to focus more on creating videos and growing my YouTube channel.